-Teriyaki chicken tacos are perfection; with a crispy won-ton shell stuffed full of flavorful teriyaki chicken and topped with a tangy Asian slaw.
-You will want to make these again and again.
+Teriyaki chicken tacos are perfection; with a crispy wonton shell stuffed full of flavorful teriyaki chicken and topped with a tangy Asian slaw.
+They’re great for an appetizer or main dish!

 I love taking 2 different cultures of foods and combining them into something so tasty and delicious.
 Mexican food meets Italian food with a Mexican inspired pasta dish, or how about philly cheesesteak pizza, and then these tacos combine a more traditional Asian flavor of teriyaki sauce with tacos for a fun, but irresistible twist.